AClockworkHellcat/Treasury-LC/README.md

 Conceivable questions:
 * "Why?": Treasury breaks if you add any item with an apostrophe or period in its name to the lists.
 Since I did a lot of Dynamis farming for a while, this was unacceptable.
 JSON has no such problems, but config can't write to them, only read them.
-Moreover, using a single XML file for both global and character-specific lot/drop/pass lists meant you couldn't have exceptions to the global lot/drop/pass list on any character, and in fact it just copied the global list into each character-specific list anyway.
-As such, the global list served no useful purpose, and in fact made the addon function worse.
+Moreover, using a single XML file for both global and character-specific lot/drop/pass lists meant you couldn't have exceptions to the global lot/drop/pass list on any character, and, worse, it just copied the global list into each character-specific list anyway.
+As such, the global list served no useful purpose, and in fact made the addon less functional.
 * "I can do better": That isn't a question, but you probably can.

 Current issues: